Styling

 This will make the Text turn white, as it’s inside a parent item with group

-set to the matching header
+set to the matching header value.

 Group styles also allow for targeting the parent pseudo state: